dynamicforms/vuetify-inputs/docs/examples/df-color.md

 ## Basic Usage

-Below is an example of the df-color-picker component used with DynamicForms:
+Below is an example of the df-color component used with DynamicForms:

 <color-basic/>

 ## Features

 - Integration with `@dynamicforms/vue-forms` for state management and validation
-- Visual color picker interface
+- Visual color picker interface based on Vuetify's color picker
 - Support for hex color input
 - Visual color indicator preview
 - Validation for proper hex color format